 L2DL 2020: Invited Presentations

 Dr. Shannon Sauro is a specialist in technologically-mediated language teaching and learning in the Department of Education at the University of Maryland, Baltimore County.
-Her areas of research include the role of virtual exchange/telecollaboration in language teacher education and the intersection of online fan practices and language learning and teaching, and.
+Her areas of research include the role of virtual exchange/telecollaboration in language teacher education and the intersection of online fan practices and language learning and teaching.
 She has trained teachers of English in both Sweden (at Malmö University) and the United States.
 Dr. Sauro is editor of the books CALL for Mobility (with Joanna Pitura), The Handbook of Technology and Second Language Teaching and Learning (with Carol A. Chapelle), and of the special issue on “CALL in the Digital Wilds” of Language Learning & Technology (with Katarina Zourou).
 Dr. Sauro is a past president of the Computer-Assisted Language Instruction Consortium (CALICO) and executive board member for UNICollaboration, an international organization for virtual exchange.

 Sauro Presentation - Measuring the Impact of Virtual Exchange: Student Learning Outcomes from the EVOLVE Project (click for abstract)